Peptide Trends UAE 2026: Types & Insights

 What Are Cell-Penetrating Peptides?

-Cell-penetrating peptides (CPPs) are short sequences that can traverse cell membranes, enabling intracellular delivery of therapeutic cargo.
+Cell-penetrating peptides (CPPs) are short sequences that can traverse cell membranes, enabling intracellular delivery of research cargo.
 They are critical enablers for antibody-drug conjugates (ADCs) and gene therapy delivery.
 The CPP segment is small but strategically important — advances here unlock new modalities for oncology and rare disease research.

 What Are Cosmetic and Anti-Aging Peptides?